Curriculum at Festival Elementary School

 In this age of accountability, assessments have become an integral part of an educational system.
 We use assessments for varying purposes; however, their primary purpose is to drive instructional decisions.
 It is important that parents have a basic understanding of the assessments used.

-AzMERIT replaces AIMS for reading, writing, and math for third, fourth, and fifth grade students.
+AZM2 replaces AzMerit for reading, writing, and math for third-eighth grade students.
 It is a computer-based test, which provides engaging questions and measures critical thinking skills for college and career readiness.
 The assessment is aligned to the state learning standards, which detail what students should be able to do at each grade level.
-We administer the AzMERIT during the spring testing window.
+We administer the AZM2 during the spring testing window.
 Check the school calendar for specific dates.
 For more information, please visit the Arizona Department of Education website.

-Although the other state testing areas moved to AzMERIT, science remains with AIMS.
-At Festival, only fourth and eighth graders will participate in this test during the spring testing window.
+Although the other state testing areas moved to AZM2, science will pilot a new assessment.
+At Festival, only fifth and eighth graders will participate in this test during the spring testing window.
 For additional information, please visit the Arizona Department of Education website.

-Dynamic Indicators of Basic Literacy Skills (DIBELS) is an assessment used in grades K-5 to determine if students are on track for success in reading.
+Acadience is an assessment used in grades K-5 to determine if students are on track for success in reading and mathematics.
 We give the assessment to all students at the beginning, middle, and end of the year.
-Students who do not meet the core standards for reading will be progress monitored on a weekly or bi-weekly basis.
-At the end of the year, all students who meet benchmark will receive a gold medal in reading.
-To learn more, please read the Parent Guide to DIBELS Assessment.
+Students who do not meet the core standards for reading and math will be progress monitored on a weekly or bi-weekly basis.

 Given multiple times a year in the content areas of reading and math to determine if first through fifth grade students are mastering the standards taught during the quarter as well as to determine if third through fifth are on track to passing state assessments.
 In addition to the quarterly checks, we give a pre and post-test at the beginning and end of each school year as a measure of growth.